LincaMarius/ISAP-1_Schematic/README.md

 This control signal will activate the Digital Display module of the computer by overriding the I/O (LO) signal given by the Control Unit.

-I added decoupling capacitors with a value of 100nF for each integrated circuit used

 ### Instruction Register
 The Instruction Register is made using two integrated circuits of the 74LS173 type which is a 4-bit register.